 We and any contract manufacturers and suppliers we engage are subject to numerous federal, state and local environmental, health, and safety laws, regulations, and permitting requirements, including those governing laboratory procedures; the generation, handling, use, storage, treatment and disposal of hazardous and regulated materials and wastes; the emission and discharge of hazardous materials into the ground, air and water; and employee health and safety.
-Our operations involve the use of hazardous waste.
+Our operations involve the use of hazardous and flammable materials, including chemicals and biological and radioactive materials.
+Our operations also produce hazardous waste.
 We generally contract with third parties for the disposal of these materials and wastes.
 We cannot eliminate the risk of contamination or injury from these materials.
 In the event of contamination or injury resulting from our use of hazardous materials, we could be held liable for any resulting damages, and any liability could exceed our resources.
 Under certain environmental laws, we could be held responsible for costs relating to any contamination at our current or past facilities and at third-party facilities.
 We also could incur significant costs associated with civil or criminal fines and penalties.